About this site…

 Given that the site had not had a refresh since inception, Ken was keen that someone else take on the role of revising the site and possibly relaunching it.
 The site was duly relaunched in April 2017 on a WordPress platform starting with some core pages until by the end of 2017 most of the content had been transferred, presented in a restructured layout, revised and edited and then updated with the help of the various contributors.
 All the content gathered by Ken over the years, including the voluminous, and famous, Walsham History Group pages, gave the new webmaster a solid base on which to build.

-The site continues to be maintained, developed and updated on a purely voluntary basis by the Parish Clerk for the Parish Council.
+The site continues to be developed and updated on a purely voluntary basis and is maintained by Walsham le Willows Parish Council also hosting content from The Community Council and Walsham Open Gardens.

 18th November 2017